weizhao-BME/metis-project5/README.md

 <img src="https://github.com/weizhao-BME/metis-project5/blob/main/figures/accident_freq_weather.svg" alt="Figure 6" width="400"/>

+The police department may distribute their police power according to this analysis.
+For example, a increase in police patrols may be needed in California and Florida because they had the accidents ranging across all the severity levels during 2016-2020.
+More police patrols would be required in the morning and evening to reduce the number of accidents.
+In addition, increase the patrols at night and late night may reduce the number of severe accidents. the police department may pay more attention to winter to reduce the occurrence of moderate to severe accidents and may need to increase the patrols in nice weather, such as clear, fair, and cloudy to reduce the occurrence of accidents.

 #### Performance of neural network

 The confusion matrix below demonstrates the performance of the neural network using an independent testing dataset and suggests that the neural network has the capability to correctly predict 75.4%, 58.6%, 65.0%, and 53.3% of the mild, moderate, serious, and severe accident, respectively.
 The recall scores are shown below.